 Teachers and school leaders should exercise caution in setting objectives that will require pupils to be on site throughout the academic year.
 The DfE’s Guidance for Full Opening: Schools requires that schools should prepare for possible disruption as a result of outbreaks and local lockdowns.

-No objective should be agreed that would require teachers and school leaders to act in ways that are not COVID-secure.
+No objective should be agreed that would require teachers and school leaders to act in ways that are not compliant with any Covid-control measures that may be in force.
 The NASUWT is clear that objectives should be undertaken in ways that are consistent with the Union’s advice on health and safety.
-Particular attention should be paid in this regard to the management of interactions between staff and pupils, between members of staff, and the need to act in ways that reflect COVID control measures.
+Particular attention should be paid in this regard to the management of interactions between staff and pupils, between members of staff, and the need to act in ways that reflect Covid control measures.

 The NASUWT remains clear that the use of crude pupil performance data targets as appraisal objectives is entirely inappropriate.
-This position was endorsed by the DfE and Ofsted in the 2018 report of the Teacher Workload Advisory Group's Report - Making Data Work.
-Further advice and guidance on the appropriate use of pupil performance data is available in the NASUWT's Briefing on the Report. (pdf).
-The unacceptability of the use of such targets is emphasised further by the implications of the COVID-19 outbreak on schools.
+This position was endorsed by the DfE and Ofsted in the 2018 report of the Teacher Workload Advisory Group’s Report - Making Data Work.
+Further advice and guidance on the appropriate use of pupil performance data is available in the NASUWT’s Briefing on the Report. (pdf).
+The unacceptability of the use of such targets is emphasised further by the implications of the Covid-19 outbreak on schools.
 In particular, many of these targets are derived from ‘value-added’ systems that assert that they can predict the likely future performance of pupils based on their prior attainment and the performance of pupil cohorts previously.
-While the extent to which such systems can provide accurate estimates in typical circumstances is highly contested, the assumptions and algorithms that underpin them are designed to operate in such circumstances and not in those where pupil learning has been disrupted and may be subject to further disruption and dislocations during the course of 2020/21.
+While the extent to which such systems can provide accurate estimates in typical circumstances is highly contested, the assumptions and algorithms that underpin them are designed to operate in such circumstances and not in those where pupil learning has been subjected to Covid-related disruption of more typical patterns of educational provision.